awfixer/awfixer/README.md

 - 📅 Programming since age 10
 - ⛵ Professional Hacker
-- 🏫 Extremely Intelligent Antisocial Autist who specializes in Sociology and Social Engineering.
+- 🏫 Disabled Human. had a stroke in 2023.
-- 🖥️ NixOS / AxylOS / rootNET
+- 🖥️ [NixOS] / [AWFixerOS] / [Modded Android]
-- 🔧 Don't offer me a job, I swore off Corporate and Government work after I left the [DIA](https://www.dia.mil/)
+- 🔧 if you are offering me a job, I swore off corporate work so I will only work for companies with values that align with mine, on a short term contractual basis and only for very very large sums of money.

+> [!NOTE]
+> you may find that some of my projects are currently very sporadically maintained and developed, it is because a critical part of my family unit is having health issues, and i am dedicating a large portion of my time to making money for her and taking care of her.
+Thank you for understanding.

 ## 🔭 Projects

 ## [AWFixerOS]